s204151/CSS_webpage/content/network-analysis.md

 (ADD MORE INFO HELP)

 The degree distribution shows how many nodes have a particular degree.
-The highest degree in this network is 775, the degree distribution is visualized below:
+The highest degree in this network is 775, but a cutoff point of 30 has been chosen for the plot because of the sparsity of degrees above this point(Very few nodes have more than 30 edges).
+The degree distribution is visualized below:

 <img src="/images/Degree.png"/>
 In the image, there can be seen some counts with 0 degrees.
 This proves that there are questions which hasn't been answered in the network.
 Other than that there are a lot of questions who have received few answers, and it decreases with the questions receiving answers.
 This is normally due to a potential right answer appears, so there would be no need to answer a question where someone else already answered something that seems right.